 (3) An affirmation made under subsection (2) is of the same force and effect, and entails the same penalties, as an oath.

-117. Failing to furnish information, etc.
+117. Failing to furnish information etc.

 A person shall not —

 (a) refuse or fail to comply with a requirement in an instrument under section 115 to the extent to which he is capable of complying with it;